 Due to its proximity and easy access from Siem Reap, Chong Kneas has become a heavily touristed village and has become so commercialized that many travel blogs I read recommended against visiting there.
 The experience is also exploitative of the locals, as tours are run by outsiders who charge excessive fees, none of which is funneled back into the community.

 In the course of my research, I discovered a local run non-profit organization called Community First: Kompong Khleang Floating Village Tours which offers tours guided by people from Kompong Khleang and directs its income to outreach initiatives for the villagers.
 The organization donates funds to the Bridge of Life School, providing free primary education to village children.
 It has also developed additional educational initiatives including sewing and computer classes, along with a volunteer-run medical clinic.

 This tour sounded like a a great opportunity to practice responsible tourism, so Mr. Chuckles and I signed up.
-We were picked up at our hotel in the early afternoon and joined 7 other travellers on a 1.5 hour drive to Kompong Khleang, accompanied by a guide who had grown up there.
+We were picked up at our hotel in the early afternoon and joined seven other travellers on a 1.5 hour drive to Kompong Khleang, accompanied by a guide who had grown up there.
 On the way, we stopped at nearby street vendors to taste bamboo sticky rice and some sweet treats.
 If you’re craving sticky rice, the ‘sticky rice village’ is the place to be; there was a vendor literally every 20 metres along the road.

 Once we arrived at the village, our first stop was the Bridge of Life School.
 The school teaches just the first grade and currently has about 60 students enrolled.
 Teachers have living quarters in the space beside the classroom.

-Then we headed over to the larger public school which students enroll in after grade 1.
+Then we headed over to the larger public school which students enrol in once they begin second grade.
 Community First also provides funding for a library here.

 Sunset cruise on Tonle Sap